 Most recently, Tausche was co-anchor of CNBC's "Squawk Alley" (M-F, 11AM-12PM ET) and focused on the big money backing technology and innovation.
 She has also covered the banking industry, as well as corporate finance and deals— and frequently breaks news.
 Since joining CNBC in 2011, Tausche has reported on a wide variety of high-profile stories, including the historic Brexit vote, the Facebook, Twitter and Alibaba IPOs, the Occupy Wall Street movement, the MF Global bankruptcy and the News Corp. phone hacking scandal.
 Tausche began her journalism career with posts at the Associated Press in Brussels, Bloomberg News in New York, and DealReporter in New York and London.

 An Atlanta native, Tausche graduated with honors in business journalism and international politics from University of North Carolina at Chapel Hill, where she was an Ameel J. Fisher scholar.
-She sits on the alumni boards of the UNC journalism school and the Steamboat Foundation, where she was a fellow.
+She sits on the alumni board of the UNC journalism school.

 Follow Kayla Tausche on Twitter @kaylatausche.

 Re/code senior editor Arik Hesseldahl, reports on the potential of the EMC and Dell deal falling apart.

 Dropbox CEO Drew Houston discusses why Dropbox is a real contender in the enterprise cloud storage space.